mendix/cf-mendix-buildpack/README.md

 Required variables: `APPDYNAMICS_AGENT_ACCOUNT_NAME`, `APPDYNAMICS_AGENT_ACCOUNT_ACCESS_KEY` and `APPDYNAMICS_CONTROLLER_HOST_NAME`.

 If you have all the required environment variables specified above, the AppDynamics Java Agent will be configured for your application.

 The other environment variables are optional and will be set to the default values.
 After configuring these environment variables, restart your app for the agent to be enabled.
 If the agent has not been installed it is necessary to redeploy the app.

 #### Extended functionality

-:warning: **This functionality is fully supported in Mendix version 9.7 and later.
+**:warning: This functionality is fully supported in Mendix version 9.7 and later.
-For older versions, limited amount of metrics is available:**
+For older versions, a limited amount of metrics are available:**

-* 'postgres.' metrics,
+* `postgres.` metrics,
-* 'mx.client.' metrics.
+* `mx.client.` metrics.

 The Mendix App metrics collected by the Telegraf Agent also can be pushed to AppDynamics Controller.
 These metrics are pushed to [Machine Agent HTTP Listener](https://docs.appdynamics.com/22.1/en/infrastructure-visibility/machine-agent/extensions-and-custom-metrics/machine-agent-http-listener).